electriciteam/demo/README.md

 Afterwards please go to https://electriciteam.github.io/demo/dashboard.

 To check your current balance, click on `Check Balance`.
-For demo reasons we included the account settlement function which is usually done automatically.
+For demo reasons we included the account `settlement` function which is usually done automatically.
 What you can do here is simulating buying energy with your ELC tokens.
+Again you will receive a transaction hash on the website which you can insert into etherscan.